 - Solar Fire is from Australia Many prefer it because of the large variety of information it provides that Kepler does not and is just $50.00 more.
 It’s Uranian portion is fine.

-- Janus is from New Zealand.
-It is the cheapest of these various systems and aimed at hobbyists.
-It has a lot of information in it, but is difficult to find and manage though it’s Uranian portion is superb.
-It has a very limited database.
+- Janus 5 is from New Zealand.
+It is the cheapest of the astrological systems and aimed at hobbyists.
+It has a lot of information in it, and it’s Uranian portion is superb but it has a very limited database.
 Still it’s a bargain, but not available for Macs.

-- Aureus is from Paris.
+- Aureas hails from Paris.
 It has two versions, one for hobbyists and the other for professionals.
-It comes with the Gauquelin database.
-It’s Uranian portion is also very good.
+It comes with the complete Gauquelin database and it’s Uranian portion is also very good.
+It is tailored to an European audience.